Spotted Hyena Facts!

 Habitat: Grassland and savanna

-1) Of our planet’s three different species of hyena (the spotted, brown and striped hyena), the spotted hyena is the largest and most common.
+1) Of our planet’s four different species of hyena, the spotted hyena is the largest and most common.

 2) These amazing animals inhabit savannahs, grasslands, woodlands and forest edges across sub-Saharan Africa.